Skip to main content

 Are Happening Now

-Petition drives are gearing up in Michigan as many groups attempt to get a minimum of 500,000 valid signatures to put proposals on the November, 2026 ballot.
-The League has not taken positions on these proposals but is is providing brief explanations of the potential ballot proposals that have been approved by the Michigan Board of Canvassers (frequently updated) so that citizens can know what they are being asked to sign.
-Proposals include:
+Petition drives are gearing up in Michigan as many groups attempt to get signatures to put proposals on the November, 2026 ballot.
+The League has not taken positions on these proposals but is is providing a brief explanation of

 MI Constitutional Convention